 To stand out during the job application process, ensure that your CV highlights your relevant qualifications, such as a TEFL or TESOL certificate, and any teaching or tutoring experience.
 Even if you’re new to teaching, focus on transferable skills like communication, leadership, and classroom management.
 Your cover letter should clearly explain why you’re interested in teaching in Mauritius and how your skills align with the needs of the schools or institutions you’re applying to.

 Private tutoring is a popular option in Mauritius, especially among students preparing for exams or professionals looking to improve their English proficiency.
 Offering private lessons can be a great way to supplement your income or even serve as your primary source of work.
 You can advertise your services through social media platforms, local community boards, or by partnering with language schools.
+Online companies also provide opportunities to connect with a wider audience.
 Private tutoring provides flexibility and allows you to build strong, personalized relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Mauritius, and you may even secure a position before arriving on the island.